Rigellute/blog/src/pages/improving-spotify-tui.md

 The architecture of `spotify-tui` is one big loop that draws to the terminal, receives new key events and performs network calls.

-The "freezing" behaviour lies somewhere in here.
+The freezing behaviour lies somewhere in here.

-## Rendering loop
+## Drawing the UI

+We draw the terminal UI on each loop.
+Could something in here involve a heavy CPU bound operation?

-There are plenty of loops and data transformations happening on each loop but nothing so serious to clog up the CPU.
-So unlikely that the rendering loop is causing this "freezing" problem.
+There are plenty of data transformations happening on each loop.
+But from what I can tell, nothing so serious to clog up the CPU.
+So unlikely that the rendering loop is causing this freezing problem.

 ## User key events

 These events are emitted from their own thread and won't block the main UI rendering loop.
-So, again, the "freezing" problem was unlikely to be here.
+So, again, the freezing problem was unlikely to be here.

 ## Blocking network requests

-So the cause of the "freezing" behaviour is now obvious - the network calls to the Spotify API were blocking the main UI loop 😄.
+So the cause of the freezing behaviour is now obvious - the network calls to the Spotify API were blocking the main UI loop 😄.

 When the internet connection is fast it's not noticeable, but this is a different story on bad connections.